EniacProjectGroup/xv6-project/README.md

 # Task 2 Lottery Scheduler

+## Task 2.A

 ### Task Content
 In this task we are expected to implement lottery scheduler.
-Lottery Scheduling is a type of process scheduling, somewhat different from other Scheduling.
+Lottery Scheduling is a type of process scheduling.
+Lottery schudiling is different from other scheduling methods.
 Processes are scheduled in a random manner.
-Lottery scheduling can be preemptive or non-preemptive.
-It also solves the problem of starvation.
-Giving each process at least one lottery ticket guarantees that it has a non-zero probability of being selected at each scheduling operation.
+Lottery scheduling can be preemptive or non-preemptive.It also solves the problem of starvation by giving each process at least one lottery ticket and guarantees that it has a non-zero probability of being selected at each scheduling operation.

 ### Implementation